 Also See: Discover Washington’s Murals

-Lunch and Wine Tasting
+Go Wine Tasting

 Explore a Park or Museum

-Established as a park in 1911, Howard Amon Park transformed along with the community over the years with the addition of Manhattan Project workers.
-Richland residents have congregated for events and recreational activities here for over a hundred years.
-As a riverfront, multi-use recreational area, Howard Amon Park is the perfect way to experience the natural beauty of Richland.
+The riverfront Howard Amon Park is the perfect way to experience the natural beauty of Richland.
 Hire a boat and set out on the Columbia River, take a stroll along the extensive riverside path, or relax on the beach.
 Depending on when you visit, you may have the chance to catch an art festival or music event at the park.

 History buffs should consider a visit to the REACH Museum.
-This family friendly interpretive center and performing arts amphitheater tells the fascinating stories of the Mid-Columbia region.
+This family friendly interpretive center and performing arts amphitheater tells the fascinating stories of the mid-Columbia region.
 Learn about wildlife, Ice Age floods, the area’s connection to the Manhattan Project, and more.

-Dinner and Drinks
+Get Dinner and Drinks

 Day 3: Pasco

-Visit Sacajawea State Park, where Lewis and Clark camped in 1805.
-Sitting at the confluence of the Snake and Columbia rivers, the park spans 267 acres offering hikes, 9,100 feet of freshwater shoreline, sandy beaches, and plenty of wildlife.
-Visit the Sacajawea Interpretive Center to learn more about the role and life of Sacagawea, as well as the Lewis & Clark Corps of Discovery.
-Note: The park is open April through October.
+Start the morning with a hike at Candy Mountain.
+This relatively easy trail takes you 3.6 miles roundtrip taking you into a preserve and then up to the summit for a beautiful view of the valley.
+For nature with a side of history, head to Sacajawea State Park, where Lewis and Clark camped in 1805.
+Sitting at the confluence of the Snake and Columbia rivers, the park spans 267 acres with hikes, freshwater shoreline, sandy beaches, and plenty of wildlife.
+Visit the Sacajawea Interpretive Center to learn more about the role and life of Sacagawea, as well as the Corps of Discovery.
+The park is open April through October.

-Farmer’s Market & Lunch
+Explore the Farmer’s Market

 Ward off the after-lunch lull with urban axe throwing.
 AXE KPR offers 45 and 90-minute sessions, and walk-ins are welcome.
 Try your hand at throwing axes, hatchets, or ninja stars, no experience necessary.
 The staff are available to teach you proper safety and technique, along with games to play.
 Note that closed-toed shoes are required to participate.